leandrocurioso/php-restful-hmac/README.md

 - service->auth_user_id_label: Name of the column in your user table that is the id.
 Example: (id, ID, user_id etc..);
 - service->user_table: Name of your user table.
 Example: (user, client etc..);
 - service->user_active_label: Name of the column in your user table that is the active.
 Example: (active, status etc..);
+- database: Here you can add any desired amount and types of database that you want.
+Since PDO can handle it.
+For each database you must spefify the key that call its, in the default example we will use db1 but can be any key.
+- database->db1->enabled: Set if the databse is enabled or disabled .
+Use true or false;
+- database->db1->dbms: Set the database management system for the connection.
+If you want to check the full supported dbms open the PDOHandler.class.php in the Library/Toolkit folder in method dsn_switcher();
+- database->db1->host: The database host;
+- database->db1->user: The database user;
+- database->db1->password: The database password;
+- database->db1->database_name: The database name;